Detailed History

 1The original history of this library titled History

-of the Pasadena Public Library 1922-1974
+of the Pasadena Public Library 1922-1974 was written by Barbara

 Alley who was long time Pasadena Public Library children’s librarian